 Generally, qualifications and experience from Ireland are recognised here.
-In certain parts of the country at least, the job market is strong.
+In certain parts of the country, the job market is very strong.

-For example, there are good opportunities for people with trade skills in Christchurch with the rebuild there after the earthquakes of 2010 and 2011.
+For example, there are great opportunities for people with trade skills in both Auckland and Christchurch relating to extensive construction activities like major Auckland housing projects, or the Christchurch rebuild after the damage of the earthquakes of 2010 and 2011.

 You don’t have to leave home to start job searching - you can do a lot of preliminary work online.
 Find out more about finding a job.

 Here you'll find practical information to help you find a job in New Zealand.
 As you'll see, even if you're not yet in the country, there's lots you can do to get startedFinding work

 As well as enjoying a smart career move, Conor Coady from Ireland’s West Coast is finding our longer summers give him more time for his sailing and fishing.

 My name is Conor Coady, I’m from the West Coast of Ireland.
 I’ve been here for two and a half years and I’m a wind energy consultant.

 Uhm, I’ve worked in my industry for about eight years . .ah . .in that time I.ve worked in the UK and in Germany.
 Uhm I’ve also worked in Ireland of course uhm, but . ah . moving to New Zealand was a choice and uhm I’m very much impressed with the life style here, the work /life balance.